-When it comes to Search results, Google prioritises the on-page experience keeping the user at the centre of everything.
+When it comes to search results, Google prioritizes the on-page experience keeping the user at the center of everything.
 Continuing on its philosophy, Google recently revealed that page experience signals would be factored into Google Search ranking by May 2021.

 As Google defined in this Press Release, Page experience is a collection of metrics that measure real-world user experience for page loading performance, interactivity, and visual stability.

 While Google first broke the news back in May 2020 of its plan to roll out “Core Web Vitals”, most publishers were not quick to respond to it.
 Now that the deadline for including Page experience signals in Google SERP ranking is approaching, we believe it is important for publishers to fully understand the ‘Core Web Vitals’ and make the requisite adjustments sooner than later.